Information economy – building the cathedral

 Copyright, copyleft and creative commons

-Posted by jerry on February 17th, 2007 — Posted in Journal, New media, Technology, Writing
+Posted by Jerry on February 17th, 2007 — Posted in Journal, New media, Technology, Writing

 I have had occasion recently to address a copyright issue, when one of my papers turned up on an Estonian website and then many iterations of it around the web all linked back to the Estonian one, and not to my original on my site.
 While I’m not precious about my work, and am quite happy to see the text appear on Wikipedia, my objection was to the further links that did not come my way.